firecmsco/firecms/README.md

     * `required` Should this field be compulsory.
     * `requiredMessage` Message to be displayed as a validation error.
     * `unique` The value of this field must be unique in this collection.
+    * `uniqueInArray` If you set it to `true`, the user will only be allowed to have the value of that property once in the parent `ArrayProperty`.
+It works on direct children properties or on first level children of a `MapProperty` (if set as the `.of` property of the `ArrayProperty`).
     * `length` Set a required length for the string value.
     * `min` Set a minimum length limit for the string value.
     * `max` Set a maximum length limit for the string value.